Victoria Holland 3 photo

 Overview

-She has considerable experience in providing support and advice during relationship breakdown for domestic violence victims from her volunteering at the National Centre For Domestic Violence (NCDV), interviewing clients and drafting their witness statements to support their applications for emergency injunctions.
+Toria has considerable experience in providing support and advice during relationship breakdown for domestic violence victims from her volunteering at the National Centre For Domestic Violence (NCDV).
+She accepts instructions in Family Law Act 1996 matters.

 A former human rights paralegal at law firm Hickman & Rose in London, Toria assisted clients to secure public and private law remedies arising from malpractice including human rights challenges, discrimination and judicial review.
 She was also involved with Article 2 inquests, investigating the state’s role in a person’s death and working closely with bereaved families.
 Prior to this role, Toria spent 3 months in Texas interning with the Federal Public Defenders office helping to defend people facing the death penalty.